-Mosquitoes can be a huge problem for many homeowners.
-Not only are the tiny pests annoying, but their bites can cause everything from a mild, itchy bump to West Nile disease.
+Mosquitoes can be a huge problem for many homeowners — not only are the tiny pests annoying, but their bites can cause everything from a mild, itchy bump to West Nile disease.
 Mosquitoes require stagnant water to breed so the more sources of stagnant water you can eliminate from around your property the fewer mosquitoes you should suffer.
-One source of stagnant water can be a backyard fountain.
-Fortunately there are several natural things you can do to keep mosquitoes from breeding there.
+One source of stagnant water can be unfortunately be your backyard fountain, which is supposed to bring about tranquility and not a breeding ground for pests.
+Fortunately there are several natural ways you can keep mosquitoes from congregating and multiplying there.

 Sprinkle cinnamon into your outdoor fountain.
 Adding even 5 percent cinnamon will kill all mosquito larva in approximately 24 hours, but a concentration of 15 percent cinnamon will kill the larva in closer to six hours.
 Adult mosquitoes will not land or lay eggs in water containing cinnamon.
 Common cinnamon available at your local grocery store is all that is necessary, stirred into the water.
 Fifteen pounds of cinnamon mixed into 100 gallons of water creates approximately a 15 percent concentration.